gomorpheus/morpheus-docs/release_notes/current.rst

 :Azure: - Azure Clouds no longer lose their scope (Resource Group and Region) when updating the Client Secret used to authenticate the Cloud. :superscript:`5.5.2`
          - Fixed an issue that caused a Cloud costing refresh for a previous month to raise invoice amounts, which required costing to be rebuilt to be accurate once again. :superscript:`5.5.2`
          - Fixed an issue that prevented creating a new Azure Load Balancer to associate with an Instance if one was created at provision time and later removed via the Instance detail page. :superscript:`5.5.2`
+         - Fixed an issue that prevented setting destination ports on Azure Security Groups (NSGs). :superscript:`5.5.2`
          - Fixed an issue that preventing costing sync from ever completing for very large Azure Clouds. :superscript:`5.5.2`
 :Backups: - Added a cleanup job to eventually expire out stuck or failed "in progress" backup jobs.
 This prevents a situation where a backup job can be stuck with no way to delete it. :superscript:`5.5.2`
 :Blueprints: - App Blueprints can no longer be saved with identical names to other App Blueprints by pre-pending them with leading whitespace characters (which would be automatically removed after the validation step). :superscript:`5.5.2`
               - App Blueprints which currently have Apps deployed from them can no longer be deleted.
 UI messages are surfaced to inform the user why the App Blueprint cannot be deleted. :superscript:`5.5.2`
 :Buckets: - Fixed an issue that could cause "inactive" AWS S3 Buckets to still be visible in the UI. :superscript:`5.5.2`